keepworks/graphql-sugar/README.md

 end
 ```

-**Shared Code:** You can also easily share common code across a specific set of mutators.
+*Shared Code:* You can also easily share common code across a specific set of mutators.
 For example, your `CreatePostMutator` and `UpdatePostMutator` could inherit from `PostMutator`, which inherits from `ApplicationMutator`.

 #### Tips for Large Applications

 In a large app, you can quite easily end up with tons of mutations.
-GraphQL::Sugar does a bit of globbing in your eager_load_paths so you can group them in folders, while maintaining mutations at the root level.
+During setup, GraphQL::Sugar adds a few lines to your eager_load_paths so you can group them in folders, while maintaining mutations at the root level.
 For example,

 ```
 # Folder Structure